Maitri-Patel-23/novae-light-curves/README.md

 - matplotlib

 - `V7992_Sgr_LightCurve-compute-t2-t3.ipynb`: Plots the full light curve and computes t2/t3 values.
-- `V7992_Sgr_V_Filter_LightCurve.ipynb`: Filters the light curve data using only the V filter for higher accuracy in brightness analysis.
+- `V7992_Sgr_V_Filter_LightCurve.ipynb`: Filters the light curve data using only the V filter for higher accuracy in brightness analysis and also compute t2/t3 values.

 ## How to Use
 Open any `.ipynb` file in Jupyter Notebook or JupyterLab.
 Ensure the `V7992_Sgr.txt` file is in the same directory.